 Any Other Business.

 Winter Preparedness.
 Any need for further salt bags or new bins (at £250 +VAT per bin) to be advised to WODC no later than 30SEP22.
 Nil returns are requested.
 WODC will fill existing bins reported to them.
-Details were forwarded to JC for address.
+JC has advised no action is needed as bins were not used last winter.

-Ratification of renewal of OALC Membership. (£150 pa)
+Ratification of renewal of OALC Membership. (£150 pa).

+Hook Norton Village Museum has asked for any guidance that we might be able to offer with regards to maintenance of their clock.
+This was passed on to JD for liaison with St Mary’s.
+JC has suggested Mel Poke might be the best point of contact.

+20 mph restrictions.
+Post the Parish Assembly, JC contact Cllr Geoff Saul to clarify the position vis a vis such restrictions .
+He has offered his support.
+To be taken forward (email of 8AUG22 to Councillors refers.)

 The following general matters will be taken forward in due course: